jefferson-alves-dev/cryptocurrency-variation-panel/README.md

 Default panel refresh rate: _3 seconds_

-Clique no link para ver o painel online: https://jefferson-alves-dev.github.io/cryptocurrency-variation-panel/
+Click on the link to view the online panel: https://jefferson-alves-dev.github.io/cryptocurrency-variation-panel/